gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/index.md

 The schematic symbols for NPN and PNP transistors are shown below:

-{{< figure src="/images/2015/08/transistors-pnp-and-npn-schematic-symbols.png" width="498px" caption="Schematics symbols for NPN and PNP transistors.
+{{< img src="transistors-pnp-and-npn-schematic-symbols.png" width="498px" caption="Schematics symbols for NPN and PNP transistors.
 Note that the collector and emitter have flipped positions for the PNP, as commonly drawn on schematics." >}}

 Notice that the collector and emitter have been flipped for the PNP (compared to the NPN), this is how they are normally drawn on schematics.